gov-cy/dsf-api-template-net6/README.md

 # DSF API Template
 ## A quickstart template for creating a RESTful API based on the DSF API standards
-This project is an example of an API developed in .NET6
+This project is an example of an API developed in .NET6.
+A demo installations is available at: [api-template-demo].

 ## ASP.NET Web API
 ASP.NET Web API is a framework for building HTTP services that can be accessed from any client including browsers and mobile devices.
 It is an ideal platform for building RESTful applications on the .
 NET Framework.